Markusme2/Chimera_Bot/README.md

 # Chimera_Bot
 Discord Name = MarkusM#1405
-⚠️ The bot is not live yet the link to add the bot to discord will be posted in hereo nce it is live 24/7 DISCLAIMER : This list of functinality is extremely fluid and is constantly changing.
+⚠️ The bot is not live yet the link to add the bot to discord will be posted in here once it is live 24/7 DISCLAIMER : This list of functinality is extremely fluid and is constantly changing.
 ALL gifs are handled via the tenor api and are directly from that database

 This is a discord bot that I developed.